julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 4           | 3           |
 | 5           | 1           |
 | 6           | 5           |

+These results show the distribution of pizza orders across different days of the week, with Wednesday (3), Thursday (4), Friday (5), and Saturday (6).

+It appears that Saturday has the highest volume of pizza orders, and Wednesday also has a significant number of orders.

 ### B. Runner and Customer Experience